quicwg/base-drafts/draft-ietf-quic-tls.md

 `ACK` frames is critical to the functioning of the protocol, but these frames might be spoofed or altered.

-Endpoints MUST NOT use an unprotected `ACK` frame to acknowledge data that was protected by 0-RTT or 1-RTT keys.
-An endpoint MUST ignore an unprotected `ACK` frame if it claims to acknowledge data that was sent in a protected packet.
+Endpoints MUST NOT use an `ACK` frame in an unprotected packet to acknowledge packets that were protected by 0-RTT or 1-RTT keys.
+An endpoint MUST ignore an `ACK` frame in an unprotected packet if it claims to acknowledge data that was sent in a protected packet.
 Such an acknowledgement can only serve as a denial of service, since an endpoint that can read protected data is always able to send protected data.

-ISSUE:

-: What about 0-RTT data?
-Should we allow acknowledgment of 0-RTT with unprotected frames?
-If we don't, then 0-RTT data will be unacknowledged until the handshake completes.
-This isn't a problem if the handshake completes without loss, but it could mean that 0-RTT stalls when a handshake packet disappears for any reason.
+Note:

+: 0-RTT data can be acknowledged by the server as it receives it, but any packets containing acknowledgments of 0-RTT data cannot have packet protection removed by the client until the entire server handshake is received by the client.

-An endpoint SHOULD use data from unprotected or 0-RTT-protected `ACK` frames only during the initial handshake and while they have insufficient information from 1-RTT-protected `ACK` frames.
+An endpoint SHOULD use data from `ACK` frames carried in unprotected or 0-RTT-protected packets only during the initial handshake and while they have insufficient information from `ACK` frames in 1-RTT-protected packets.
 Once sufficient information has been obtained from protected messages, information obtained from less reliable sources can be discarded.

 ### Updates to Data and Stream Limits